We help passionate people find a path that inspires them, and develop new skills along the way.

 Your program fees help cover communal expenses ranging from food to fuel, instructor costs, stipends for KCP management, and the costs we incur in occupying and maintaining our land, such as lease payments and equipment / vehicle maintenance.

-• Community members (Apprentices and Fellows) live in private off-grid cabins, surrounding our communal barn or harvest house.
+Community Members live in private off-grid cabins, surrounding our communal barn or harvest house.
 While these cabins do not have plumbing or electricity, they do have a solar powered battery so you can use LED lights and charge your phone.
-These cabins are typically just a few hundred feet away from communal bathrooms, showers, etc.
+These cabins are typically just a few hundred feet away from communal bathrooms, showers, and other communal spaces.

-Farm Stay particpants live in shared cabins with bunk beds, surrounding our havest house, on the farm.
+Farm Stay participants live in shared cabins (sometimes with bunk beds), surrounding our harvest house, on the farm.

-• Farm Stay participants stay in shared cabins with bunk beds, whereas community members (Apprentices and Fellows) have more comfortable private living spaces, whether in a standalone cabin, or private room in a cabin.
+Farm Stay participants stay in shared cabins (sometimes with bunk beds), whereas Community Members have more comfortable private living spaces, whether in a standalone cabin, or private room in a cabin.

-This is one of the things your program fees and/or membership dues enable.
+This is one of the things your membership dues enable.

-• We provide simple vegetarian food including staples (think bulk section of natural food store) and produce, eggs, etc. from our farm.
-Since you will help grow this food, we have found that makes it particularly nourishing and delicious!
+We provide basic staples (think bulk section of natural food store) and produce, eggs, etc. from our farm.
+Since you will help grow this food, we have found that it makes it particularly nourishing and delicious!

-Please note, most community members supplement what we provide, whether that be with meat, or specialty items they enjoy.
-If you do not have another source of income, or a large savings account, you may be eligible for food assistance from the state, and we will help you apply, if you are part of our Apprentice or Fellow program.
+Please note, most community members supplement what we provide.
+If you do not have another source of income, or a large savings account, you may be eligible for food assistance from the state, and we can help you apply, if you are a full Community Member.

 These shifts may be allocated among farming, construction, grounds maintenance, community operations, and supporting partners that enable us financially.